Giannis 2021 NBA Finals

 13) Draymond Green

 Draymond Green‘s greatness as a player is wrapped up in intangibles that are difficult to measure.
 He rarely jumps off the stat sheet.
-But, he quarterbacked a Golden State Warriors defense that finished in the top five in five of the past eight seasons.
+But, he quarterbacked a Golden State Warriors defense that was consistently elite.

-Green’s versatility as a passer and ball handler allows Klay Thompson and Stephen Curry to wreak havoc off-ball and confuse defenses.
+Green’s versatility as a passer and ball handler allowed Klay Thompson and Stephen Curry to wreak havoc off-ball and confuse defenses.

 Draymond Green‘s fire has sparked controversy, but it’s mostly been positive, helping ignite a Warriors team that’s won four titles and competed for six during his time in the Bay.
 Don’t let the box scores fool you — Green is one of the greatest power forwards of all time.